tytydraco/yessleep/out/Sakoya_The_Japanese_Pop_Sensation_Nobody_Remembers.md

 I went to her house, I wasn't sure what I supposed to find there.
 I looked around the living room when I saw it, a note on the table next to a leather bound book.
 It was a text on the legends and creatures of Japanese myth.
 I read the note.

 *"I told you I had made a mistake, done something I shouldn't have...
 I don't think you even heard me.
 Unfortunately it was true.
 This is something I can't fix, no one can.
 I should have payed more attention...
 I *was* foolish.
 Now it's too late.
 Don't come looking for me.
-Don't look for the Pale Man!
+Don't look for the pale man!
 DO NOT!
 Unless you want to suffer the same fate.
 I'm sorry!"*

 The pale man?
 I thought in disbelief.
 The man she left with?
 What was she talking about?
 I began flipping the pages rapidly.